mariobrusarosco/api-one-word/readme.md

 ## Getting Started

 - Clone the project
-- Open a **terminal**, go the root level of the project and install all dependecies by running:
+- Open a **terminal**, go to the root level of the project, and install all dependencies by running:

 ```bash
 yarn